Andrewy-gh/cut-above/README.md

 - Appointment modifying and cancelling for users.

-- User authentication with JWT tokens.
-Refresh rotation of tokens to keep users authenticated.
+- User authentication with Redis session storage.

 - Admin dashboard for quickly modifying, checking in, or cancelling appointments.